PRiEsTCSC/PRiEsTCSC/README.md

 - 👋 Hi, I’m @PRiEsTCSC
-- 👀 I’m both in a backend Developer and a Machine Learning Engineer
+- 👀 I’m both in a Backend Developer with a knack for Machine Learning
-- 🌱 I’m currently Cyber Security
+- 🌱 I’m currently improving my backend skills and best practices
 - 📫 How to reach me noblegabriel40@gmail.com

 <!---